anxintl/GELToken/README.md

   * name `GEL Token`
   * decimals `18`

-* Total Suppy of Tokens
+* Total Supply of Tokens
-  * The total supply of tokens will be determined by the number of tokens sold by the end of the sale.
+  * The total supply of tokens is: 100 billion
-  * The total supply of 3 month locked tokens is: TBC
+  * The total supply of 3 month locked tokens is: 8 billion
-  * The total supply of 24 month locked tokens is: TBC
+  * The total supply of 24 month locked tokens is: 24 billion

 * Off Chain Public Sale of Tokens
   * The tokens sale will be conducted off-chain